shadowquillapp/shadowquillapp/apps/promptcrafter/README.md

 # PromptCrafter (Electron + Next.js)

 PromptCrafter lets you <em>build</em> new prompts or <em>enhance</em> existing text using task‑specific and style controls.
-It stores your chats, presets, and system prompts locally (SQLite) inside a directory you choose on first run of the packaged Electron app.
+It stores your chats, presets, system prompts, and retrieval vectors locally as plain JSON files inside a directory you choose on first run of the packaged Electron app.

 The same codebase runs in two modes: